ucdavis/ecs132/FAQs.md

 *Does that mean we need not go to class?*

 No, class attendance is vital to doing well in the course.
-During lecture I elaborate on what is in the book.
-Note that many of these elaborations will show up later on the quizzes.
+During lecture I elaborate on what is in the book.  **Note that many of these elaborations will show up later on the quizzes.**

+*If the book = lecture notes, how should we approach NM's lectures?*

+Since "the notes have already been taken for you" (in the form of the book), **you will take rather few notes.**  Your time in lecture should be spent **listening carefully to the lecture--and even more carefully to answers thtat I give to student questions during lecture**--and only take notes on points that arise that are not in the book.

 *Is it true that NM does not go over examples of the concepts in class?*